Search and Hit Enter

 An aerial view of two white bowls of FODMAP-friendly chilli oil noodles.
 The bowls sit atop a light grey stone background, and one bowl is the centre of the image, while the other peeks out of the top lefthand corner.
 The bowl in the centre has a fork in it, poking out the top right hand side of the image.
 The noodles are casually topped with spring onion greens, toasted sesame seeds and cucumber batons

-8. Vegan bolognese
+8. Low FODMAP vegan bolognese

 This vegan bolognese is one of my favourite recipes I have developed.
 With some simple replacements for onion and garlic (as well as meat) this is a hearty weeknight bolognese that is FODMAP friendly but filling and delicious.